Dictionary » Positive Words » Visionary – Meaning, Definition, Synonyms and Antonyms

 1. What does “visionary” actually mean?

 “Visionary” describes someone who can see potential in the future and create innovative plans to make that vision a reality.
-It implies creativity, foresight, and a desire to bring new ideas to life.
+It often implies creativity, foresight, and ambition.

 2. Can “visionary” refer to a person?

 Yes.
 When used as a noun, it refers to a person who imagines new possibilities and can see beyond current limitations.
-For example, “Steve Jobs was a visionary in the technology industry.”
+For example, “Steve Jobs was described as a visionary in the technology industry.”

 3. Is “visionary” always a positive term?

-Most of the time, yes—it’s used to describe people who inspire others with their ideas and ambition.
-However, sometimes it can be used critically, implying that someone’s ideas are unrealistic or too idealistic.
+Most of the time, yes.
+It’s usually used to describe people who inspire others with their ideas and drive.
+However, it can also be used critically to suggest that someone’s plans are unrealistic or overly idealistic.

 4. Can “visionary” describe art or ideas?

 Absolutely.
-“Visionary art” refers to imaginative or dream-like artworks, while “visionary ideas” describe creative plans for the future that challenge the ordinary and spark change.
+“Visionary art” refers to imaginative, striking work that suggests future possibilities, and “visionary ideas” are creative plans for the future that challenge the ordinary and spark change.